E-Lef/KTP/README.md

 # KTP
+Just ONE rule I do not exist !!!!
 Kill The Pegasus made for rasp pi
 Fisrt dowload all the lib python #pip install
 And the Microsoft Edge explorer